docker/docs/content/guides/docker-concepts/building-images/understanding-image-layers.md

     This command not only creates a new image named `sample-app`, but also adds additional configuration to the image to set the default command when starting a container.
 In this case, you are setting it to automatically run `node app.js`.

-4. In a terminal outside of the container, run the following command to view the update layers:
+4. In a terminal outside of the container, run the following command to view the updated layers:

     ```console
     $ docker image history sample-app